jjarv001/fmgaRevamp/collections/_services/software-engineering.md

 ---
-title: "Software Engineering"
+title: "Experimentation"
-description: "Building complex web applications and system software."
+description: "We know we don't know everything, so we study, experiment, and test"
 date: 2019-10-03
 weight: 6
 header_transparent: true